geerlingguy/jeffgeerling-com/README.md

 Visit http://localhost/ to see the Drupal installation.

+> Note: This `docker-compose.yml` configuration uses an NFS mount for better performance on macOS.
+You need to ensure [NFS is configured properly on your Mac](https://github.com/geerlingguy/jeffgeerling-com/issues/22#issuecomment-597891217) or you'll get errors when you build the environment.

 ### Installing Drupal

 You can install Drupal using the install wizard, but we like to use Drush for more automation: